 Dandruff is made up of dead skin cells that collect in the hair if the skin on the scalp is too dry and flaky, which itself is caused by a yeast infection that affects the sebum (natural oils) your hair should be producing.
 Don’t worry though – as disgusting as it sounds, it can be effectively treated with anti-dandruff shampoos, or a zinc-based tonic.

 A product that removes dead skin cells, and especially useful for keeping your beard looking its best.
 Choose a daily exfoliator, and use daily to twice-daily after cleansing to remove dead skin cells and debris.
-Always follow exfoliation by rinsing your face with warm water and applying moisturiser.
+Always follow exfoliation by rinsing your face with warm water and applying moisturizer.

 The haircut of the decade.
 Skin fades start with razor-shorn hair on the back and sides, gradually moving up the grades of electric clippers from the bottom of the head to the top.